-- Students recognise and produce words that begin with the sound /i/.
+- Students recognise and produce words that begin with the sound /j/.
 Say the words so they hear the beginning sound in just and jump.
-Say the words slowly emphasizing the /j/. - Have students think of other words that start with i/j.
-Say them together and listen to the i/jsound.
+Say the words slowly emphasizing the /j/. - Have students think of other words that start with /j/.
+Say them together and listen to the /j/ sound.